 - Add yoghurt, cardamom (and honey if using) and blend to a smooth puree.
-The puree can be pushed through a sieve before you pour it into the moulds if you’re worried about the mango being stringy or the puree is not being smooth enough.
+Push the puree through a sieve before you pour it into the moulds if you’re worried about the mango being stringy or the puree is not being smooth enough.

 - Pour into ice block moulds (or water glasses with suspended paddle pop sticks) and freeze for at least 4 hours.

 Mango Lassi Ice Blocks are a great idea for kids, with a serve of fruit and dairy combined into one!